-If sex is a part of the relationship, sexual activity can be an exceptionally challenging topic to navigate for partnerships with one or more trans\ identified partners since the connection of trans\ people and their partner's to the trans\ person's body as a whole - or specific body parts - may be changing rapidly and/or the trans\ person's body may actually be physically changing with hormone replacement therapy or some surgical intervention.
+If sex is a part of the relationship, sexual activity can be an exceptionally challenging topic to navigate for partnerships with one or more trans-identified partners since the connection of trans people and their partners to the trans person's body as a whole - or specific body parts - may be changing rapidly and/or the trans person's body may actually be physically changing with hormone replacement therapy or some surgical intervention.
 All these things make communication vital for a healthy and consensual sexual relationship to be maintained.
 Before every sexual activity, lay down ground rules about what type of activity and contact each of you is comfortable with, uncomfortable with, and what you are unsure whether you will be comfortable/uncomfortable with.
-Also discuss how you will communicate with each other that you are still comfortable with what you are both doing during the sexual activity and how you will ask each other to stop.
+Also discuss how you will communicate with each other that you are still comfortable with what you are doing during the sexual activity and how you will ask each other to stop.
 You can do this by using different safe words or certain body signals.
-Whatever you decide, be sure you both respect each other's boundaries completely.
+Whatever you decide, be sure you each respect each other's boundaries completely.

-Some trans\ people also go through a period of time when they want to stop sexual activity as they become more self-aware of how they understand their own body and how they are comfortable with others connecting with their body.
-Respect their decision and talk about how you are both doing - often.
+Some trans people also go through a period of time when they want to stop sexual activity as they become more self-aware of how they understand their own body and how they are comfortable with others connecting with their body.
+In relationships with more than two partners, sometimes the person transitioning is comfortable with each partner in different ways because of differences in bodies, identities, or personality.
+Respect each other's decisions and talk about how you are doing - often.

-How can I support my partner if more than one partner in the relationship is trans\ identified?
+How can I support my partner if more than one partner in the relationship is trans?

 As with any partnership, be open and communicative.
 Remember that each of your identities and decisions about if and how you want to transition are independent and personal.
-If you are both interested in legally and/or physically transitioning, it is very important to make a financial plan and timeline for how you want to navigate this.
+If you are each interested in legally and/or physically transitioning, it is very important to make a financial plan and timeline for how you want to navigate this.
 If you are financially limited, how are you going to afford to get name and/or gender marker changes?
 Do you have health insurance and/or safety concerns when deciding if one of you should get these things changed first, if you are unable to do them at the same time?
 Do you both/all want to go through hormone replacement therapy at the same time?
 Will you be emotionally prepared to support each other if you both/all go through hormone replacement therapy at the same time?
 Will you be able to financially afford both/all of you going through hormone replacement therapy at the same time?
 Transitioning definitely requires planning and this is especially true if there is more than one of you going through this process.
 Be patient and communicative and plan ahead!